So good to have a permanent home for these images, alongside the words of New Jersey poet Nancy Scott in Issue #29 of BluePrintReview.

 The flowers are from my patio garden.
 I took the photo back in spring 2010, around the same time as my April Garden Party.
 The checkerboard is part of a water feature in the Italian Gardens at Vancouver’s Hastings Park.
 That photo also dates back to 2010.

 If you click here, you’ll see Nancy’s words—Diary of Pink—with the flower image above it.
 Scroll over the flowers with your mouse, and the squares will appear.
-It’s a “now-you-see-it-now-you-don’t” feature that Read the rest of this entry »
+It’s a “now-you-see-it-now-you-don’t” feature that brings the black/white image in and out of view.
+Read the rest of this entry »

 When I feel off-balance or a sense of dis-ease, I recall that day I saw peace at my feet.
 I conjure the feeling of the smile on my face, and imagine the joy of the person who took time to etch peace on concrete for passersby to see.